Neural network-enhanced $hr$-adaptive finite element algorithm for parabolic equations: Neural network-enhanced -AFEM

 \subsection{Neural networks}

-The meshes generated by Gmsh with the user-specified size field are unstructured and non-nested, making the implementation of the interpolation $\Pi_h^nu_h^{n-1}$ in (S2) both challenging and less accurate.
-To address these difficulties, we employ neural networks to construct a mesh-free surrogate for $u_h^{n-1}$ instead of relying on the mesh-dependent interpolation $\Pi_h^nu_h^{n-1}$.
-Notably, the neural network is mesh-free and is trained only once per time step, whereas the interpolation $\Pi_h^nu_h^{n-1}$, depending on the mesh, must be recomputed each time the mesh changes in an adaptive iteration.
+The meshes generated by Gmsh with the user-specified size field are unstructured and non-nested, making the implementation of the interpolation $\Pi_h^nu_h^{n-1}$ both algorithmically complex and computationally expensive.
+As the second key tool, we employ a neural network-based mesh‑free surrogate to construct $u_h^{n-1}$.
+Notably, unlike the mesh‑dependent interpolation $\Pi_h^n u_h^{n-1}$ which must be recomputed after each mesh change, the neural network surrogate is mesh‑free and trained only once per time step.